jrlearnstomath/Sapling/README.md

 # Sapling
-This is a repo for RxInfer.jl learning things at the AII.
-Testing 123.
+This is a repo for act inf RxInfer.jl learning things.